 In figure 3, the vertical axis shows a measure of economic insecurity: the share of households that experience a large income decline from one year to the next.
 The share tends to be smaller in nations with more of a social democratic capitalist orientation.
 This is partly because public insurance programs compensate for lost earnings.
-It’s also because social democratic capitalism boosts employment, so if a household member loses his or her job, it’s easier for another member of the household to become employed, increase work hours, or take on a second job.
+It’s also because social democratic capitalism boosts employment, so if a household member loses his or her job, it’s easier to find a new one or for another member of the household to become employed, increase work hours, or take on a second job.

 Figure 4 shows a strong positive association between social democratic capitalism and opportunity.
 We can think of opportunity as individuals’ capability to choose, act, and accomplish — what Isaiah Berlin called “positive liberty” and Amartya Sen has labeled “real freedom.”14 While critics of big government tend to assume that public social programs reduce freedom, many of these programs are capability-enhancing.
 They boost people’s cognitive and noncognitive skills, increase their employment options, ensure that hard times do minimal damage, and reduce dependence on family and friends.
 More than a century ago, John Stuart Mill recognized that true freedom to lead the kind of life we want requires education, health, and economic security.15 More recently, Anu Partanen has highlighted this point in a comparison of her native Finland with her adopted country, the United States.
 Observing that many Americans don’t have access to high-quality, affordable health insurance, childcare, housing in good school districts, college, and eldercare, Partanen notes that this diminishes not only Americans’ economic security but also their freedom16: